sagemathinc/cocalc/notes/april2014.md

 - --> [x] (3:30) run prep script

 - [x] (0:48) change sync/save code to take list of target ip's based on db

-- [ ] set quotas and sync -- instead we could set the quota when starting the project running, then unset when stopping it... and that's it.
+- [x] (0:55) set quotas and sync -- instead we could set the quota when starting the project running, then unset when stopping it... and that's it.

+- [ ] I need to have a script that runs through all projects and sets the disk quota in the database somehow. how?  just take larger of 2*current_usage and 4GB

 - [ ] implement `get_state` in `bup_storage.py`: it will return two things, according to a "local calculation" purely from within the project
         - state: stopped, starting, running, restarting, stopping, saving, error